CMU logo

 Qing Xiao

 Before joining CMU, I earned my MSc from the Oxford Internet Institute at the University of Oxford and a BA in Communication with a minor in Human-Centered Design from the Communication University of China (CUC).
 I also participated in the CUC-Missouri BA joint program, receiving training from the Missouri School of Journalism at the University of Missouri-Columbia.
 I previously worked as a journalist and research fellow for several news organizations, such as the Financial Times.
-A fun fact is that I also served as the core director for two well-known TV programs in China and as an video editor for several documentaries in the famous China Science Communication series (Kepu Zhongguo).
+A fun fact is that I also served as the core director for two well-known TV programs in China and as an video editor for several documentaries in the China Science Communication series (Kepu Zhongguo).

 Research Interests